Commercial Property for Sale in Dubai for Australian Investors

 Average Prices of Commercial Property for Sale in Dubai

-Commercial property pricing in Dubai is best understood as a combination of location, building grade, tenancy profile, and freehold vs leasehold rights.
-“Average prices” also depend on whether you are looking at a full floor, a fitted unit, a shell-and-core unit, or a tenanted investment.
+Commercial property pricing in Dubai is best understood as a combination ofĀ location, building grade, tenancy profile, and freehold vs leasehold rights. ā€œAverage pricesā€ also depend on whether you are looking at a full floor, a fitted unit, a shell-and-core unit, or a tenanted investment.

 For Australians assessing opportunities from overseas, the most reliable approach is:

-Dubai Invest regularly supports Australians through this process end to end, including sourcing, verification, documentation coordination, and settlement logistics.
+Dubai Invest regularly supports Australians through this process end to end, including sourcing, verification, documentation coordination, and settlement logistics

-Average Office Price per Square Foot in Dubai
+Average Office Prices in Dubai (2026 Guide)

-Average Retail Shop Price in Dubai
+Average Retail Property Prices in Dubai

 Warehouse and Industrial Property Prices